as6cd0/splibv2/splibDocumentation.md

 --[[
-IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the dropdown.
+IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the dropdown
-Desc = <string> - This is to write a description of what he's doing.
-Default = <string> - The default value of the dropdown.
-Options = <table> - The options in the dropdown.
+Desc = <string> - This is to write a description of what he's doing Default = <string> - The default value of the dropdown MultiSelect = <bool> - This if you want to choose multible options Options = <table> - The options in the dropdown
-Flag <string> - This is if you want to save the value even after the library is closed.
-Callback = <function> - The function of the dropdown.
+Flag <string> - This is if you want to save the value even after the library is closed Callback = <function> - The function of the dropdown ]]
-]]
 ```
 ## Adding a set of new Dropdown buttons to an existing menu (Refresh a existing dropdown)